hemantksingh/messup-learn/People/Leadership.md

 ## Communication

+Being able to communicate effectively is a key trait of a good leader.

+### Getting your message across

+- Whether you are an executive, a journalist, a politician or a rapper we are all trying to do the same thing - getting our message across.
+Therefore the why, what, how and now what of your message becomes crucial, however the primary focus ought to be on the **why** of your message.
+- Know your audience.
+People in position of responsibility will check your confidence in your decisions.
+In order to get to the facts, they will often dig deep, sometimes through confrontation.
+If you are pitching an idea to senior leadership, they are probably going to be most interested in the **why and now what** (cost, timeline, resource required and the customer impact) of your message.
+  - Preempt the question.
+Get in there first before any obvious questions are asked.
+  - In a *yes/no* decision come to 0 to 100% position e.g. *Based on our fact finding exercise and the data collected we are 100% sure of our recommendations*
+  - On discovering new information (e.g. Organization restructure plan), **bounce a question back**, e.g. *So what impact would the organization restructure have on the project teams?*
+  - Get back with an answer in case of an unknown.
+Mention the **process** you will follow to get the answer.
+Give an indicative answer to manage expectations. *In our experience ...*
+  - Bounce a question back.
+Have you set out a budget for this piece of work?
+- Using humour to put your point across can be effective communication strategy in certain situations.
+Avoid plagiarizing but use inspiration.
+- Consider the impact of body language and non verbal communication on your message.
+This requires you to be fully present and be mindful of not only the thoughts but also the emotions around you.
+  - Closed positions like crossed arms represent defensiveness
+  - Open hands and hand movements while speaking represent confidence
+  - Eye movements give out a lot about whether you are being listened to or ignored
+- *You haven't taught until they have learnt*.
+Seek confirmation that the words you say are well understood.
+Willingness to repeat will ensure your message lands.

+### Engage and build trust

 Understanding that not all people are the same and that they are driven by different motivations is crucial to knowing them.
 People fall into different [personality traits](https://openpress.usask.ca/introductiontopsychology/chapter/personality-traits), however the deepest urge in all human nature is

 - **the desire to be important** - John Dewey, one of America's most profound philosopher.
 It is what Freud calls "the desire to be great".
 The deepest principle in human nature is the craving to be appreciated.